-• SARS-CoV-2 activity remained elevated in many countries in Europe and a few countries in Western Africa and Central Asia.
-Increased activity was reported in a few countries in Europe, the Caribbean, Temperate South America, and Eastern Africa but declined or was similar in all other reporting countries.
+Activity remained elevated in many countries in Europe and in a few countries in Eastern Asia and Western Africa.
+Increased activity was reported in a few countries in Europe, Eastern Asia and Western Africa but declined or was similar in all other reporting countries.